TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/GTR/gtr_bltouch.md

 ---
-title: Connecting a BLTouch to a GTR
+title: Connecting a BLTouch or BTT MicroProbe to a GTR
 tags: []
 keywords:
-last_updated: 28/03/2022
+last_updated: 15/02/2023
-summary: "How to connect a BLTouch to a GTR"
+summary: "How to connect a BLTouch or BTT MicroProbe to a GTR"
 sidebar: mydoc_sidebar
 permalink: gtr_bltouch.html
 folder: mydoc